 - 1. A completed and signed Application for Admission. - 2.
 A non-refundable application fee of \$40 (US currency).
-The application fee is waived for alumni of St. Thomas University. - Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
-To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - Two letters of recommendation or completed recommendation forms.
+The application fee is waived for alumni of St. Thomas University. - 3.
+Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
+To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - 4.
+Two letters of recommendation or completed recommendation forms.
 (Letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - 5.
-A personal statement describing one's goals in pursuing a MA in Criminal justice. - 6.
-All graduate applicants who have an undergraduate GPA of less than 3.0. will be required to take a writing skills course in addition to the 36 credits needed for the MA in Criminal Justice. - All foreign applicants must demonstrate proficiency in the English language.
-Standard testing generally used for this purpose by St. Thomas University will apply.
+A personal statement describing one's goals in pursuing a MA in Criminology. - 6.
+All graduate applicants who have an undergraduate GPA of less than 3.0. will be required to take a writing skills course in addition to the 36 credits needed for the MA in Criminology. - All foreign applicants must demonstrate proficiency in the English language.
+Standard testing generally used for this purpose by St. Thomas University will apply. - 8.
+An interview with director of program for non-STU students and non-criminal justice/criminology majors.

-SPECIFIC ADMISSION REQUIREMENTS FOR THE MA IN CRIMINAL JUSTICE:

-In addition to these general admission requirements, an applicant to this program must participate in a personal interview with one or more members of the program team.
+SPECIFIC ADMISSION REQUIREMENTS FOR THE MA IN CRIMINOLOGY: In addition to these general admission requirements, an applicant to this program must participate in a personal interview with one or more members of the program team.
 Application for admissions materials is available from the Graduate Admissions Office.